 • drowsiness.

-When these signs appear, it is necessary to urgently consult a specialist and conduct an examination.
+If these signs appear, you must urgently contact a specialist and conduct an examination.

 Metabolic changes

 Dysmetabolic changes in the myocardium are considered the most harmless and do not have any symptoms and, as a rule, are detected after the next examination.
-They arise due to overwork, stress, due to the intake of certain drugs.
+They arise due to overwork, stress, and as a result of taking certain medications.

-Usually, the doctor recommends in these cases, simply change the regime of the day or take a break.
-However, you should not be frivolous about this disease and neglect the doctor's advice, because this can lead to serious consequences.
+Usually the doctor recommends in these cases to simply change your daily routine or rest.
+However, you should not take this disease lightly and neglect the doctor’s advice, because this can lead to serious consequences.

 Left ventricular hypertrophy